cncf/cncf-fuzzing/README.md

 ## Fuzzing handbook
-CNCF has a Fuzzing Handbook which introdues fuzzing in a pragmatic manner, and also has a chapter that goes into details with how to use OSS-Fuzz to establish a continuous fuzzing set up.
+CNCF has a Fuzzing Handbook which introduces fuzzing in a pragmatic manner, and also has a chapter that goes into details with how to use OSS-Fuzz to establish a continuous fuzzing set up.

-The handbook is available [here](https://github.com/cncf/tag-security/blob/main/security-fuzzing-handbook/handbook-fuzzing.pdf)
+The handbook is available [here](https://github.com/cncf/tag-security/blob/main/community/resources/security-fuzzing-handbook/handbook-fuzzing.pdf)

 ## CNCF projects and fuzzing